umitduran/cosuno-frontend/src/redux/companyList/README.md

-## Person List
+## Company List

-Gets Starwars Person List from https://graphql.org/swapi-graphql and saves it to state.
+Gets Local Company List from https://localhost:3001 and saves it to state.
 ALso saves request loading state.

 ## Selectors